ferpoble2/Relief_Creator/readme.md

 - CTRL + O: Load a netcdf file on the program.
 = CTRL + T: Loaf a ctp file on the program.
 - M: Change to `Move Map` tool.
-- CTRL + Z: Undo the last action (Not in all tools)
+- CTRL + Z: Undo the last action (Not in all tools).
+- CTRL + L: Load a shapefile file into the program.

 # Instructions for developers